RMosen/Audiobook-Engine/README.md

 </ul></div>

 <h1 id="Processes">Processes:</h1>

+You can hear samples of all of these processes in action <a href='https://richardmosen.com/audiobookenginesamples'>here.</a>

 <h3 id="BackgroundNoiseReduction">Background Noise Reduction</h3>
 <img src="https://user-images.githubusercontent.com/56782487/138979962-dba3ca2c-3bc7-4bee-a8fd-26ee294de81c.png" width="60%">
 Background Noise Reduction scans the audiobook for periods of “silence” and analyses the background noise.
 It then equalizes the whole audiobook to reduce the background noise.
 Although it is possible to completely remove the background noise with this tool, a total reduction can leave the dialogue sounding quite bad.
 But, a more subtle use of the Background Noise Reduction along with Silence Skipping can go a long way to reduce the effects of the background noise.
 I'd say that for most audiobooks ripped from cassettes, this is the most important feature.